- Watch out for late frosts: protect tender plants with fleece.

 - Sow chard, coriander, parley in a cold greenhouse to plant out later.

 - Remove faded daffodil and tulip flowers, leaving leaves to die back naturally.

-- Direct-sow annuals such as sunflowers, California poppies and pot marigolds.
+- Direct-sow annuals such as sunflowers, California poppies, poached egg plants and pot marigolds.

 - Plant summer-flowering bulbs such as lilies, cannas, dahlias, gladiola, nerines etc